Emmylou Harris

 Emmylou Harris (born April 2, 1947) is an American singer, songwriter, musician, bandleader, and activist.
 She is considered one of the leading music artists behind the country rock genre in the 1970s and the Americana genre in the 1990s.
 Her music united both country and rock audiences in live performance settings.
 Her characteristic voice, musical style and songwriting have been acclaimed by critics and fellow recording artists.

 Harris developed an interest in folk music in her early years, which led to her performing professionally.
 After moving to New York City in the 1960s, she recorded a folk album and performed regionally.
 She was discovered by Gram Parsons, who influenced her country rock direction.
 Following his 1973 death, Harris obtained her own recording contract from Reprise–Warner Bros.
 Her second album, Pieces of the Sky (1975), found both critical acclaim and commercial success.
 Follow-up 1970s albums further elevated Harris's career, such as Elite Hotel (1976), Quarter Moon in a Ten Cent Town (1978) and Blue Kentucky Girl (1979).
-By 1980, she had acquired four number-one songs on the US and Canadian country charts: "Together Again", "Sweet Dreams", "Two More Bottles of Wine" and "Beneath Still Waters".
+By 1980, she had acquired five number-one songs on the US country charts: "Together Again", "Sweet Dreams", "Two More Bottles of Wine", "Beneath Still Waters" and "(Lost His Love) On Our Last Date".

 Harris had a continued string of commercially and critically successful albums like Roses in the Snow (1980), Evangeline (1981) and Last Date (1982).
 Her backing group, the Hot Band, helped establish a musical foundation for her concerts and albums.
 Her 1980s albums spawned the top ten singles "Wayfaring Stranger", "Born to Run" and "Last Date".
 The 1985 album The Ballad of Sally Rose was among Harris's first self-written projects.
 The album (along with its follow-ups) failed to sustain the commercial momentum of previous albums.
 Harris then collaborated with Dolly Parton and Linda Ronstadt on Trio (1987).
 The platinum-selling album was also a critical success that spawned four top ten singles.